jadebustos/machine_learning/movidius/ansible/install-movidius-sdk.md

 and the Movidius SDK will be installed.
 The installation log wil be stored in **install.log**.

-> NOTE: In Debian Stretch TensorFlow is not supported so it will not be installed.
+> NOTE: In Debian Stretch (Raspbian) TensorFlow is not supported so it will not be installed.

 To install the SDK examples: